I would rather help you find ten roles that make sense than bury you under a hundred maybes.

-OutRung started as a personal tool because I was tired of the same mess every serious job search seems to create.
-Too many tabs.
-Too many almost-right roles.
-Too many CV versions with names like final-final-2.
+OutRung started as a personal tool because I was tired of the same mess every serious job search seems to create: too many tabs, too many almost-right roles, and too many CV versions with names like final-final-2.

 OutRung